2020 Saskatchewan Grasshopper Forecast

-The survey and Forecast Map are intended to provide general information on risk levels.
-The actual severity of grasshopper infestations may differ from the 2019 Forecast Map depending on weather conditions in the spring.
+The survey and forecast map are intended to provide general information on risk levels.
+The actual severity of grasshopper infestations may differ from the 2020 Forecast Map, depending on weather conditions in the spring.
 Hot and dry conditions favour growth and development of grasshoppers.

 Not all grasshoppers are crop pests.
 The grasshopper survey is intended to consider annual species because they have a greater potential for rapid increase in populations.
-Grasshoppers that are already winged adults before June, have coloured wings or make audible sounds are considered non-pest species and rarely cause economic damage.
-Many of these are rangeland species and require two-years to complete their life-cycle and do not tend to increase to economically damaging numbers.
+Grasshoppers that are already winged adults before June, that have coloured wings or that make audible sounds are considered non-pest species and rarely cause economic damage.
+Many of these are rangeland species, require two years to complete their life-cycle and do not tend to increase to economically damaging numbers.

 Growers should monitor for young grasshoppers in susceptible crops in the spring and early summer.
 Lentil flowers and pods and developing green bolls in flax are especially vulnerable to grasshopper feeding.
-In both of these crops, grasshopper feed on reproductive parts of the plant rather than foliage and therefore have a more direct effect on yield with a lower economic threshold of two grasshoppers per square metre.
+In both of these crops, grasshoppers feed on reproductive parts of the plant rather than foliage and, therefore, have a more direct effect on yield with a lower economic threshold of two grasshoppers per square metre.

-Contact the Agriculture Knowledge Centre (1-866-457-2377) for further information on grasshoppers and updates during the 2019 growing season.
+Contact the Agriculture Knowledge Centre's general inquiry line (1-866-457-2377) for further information on grasshoppers and updates during the 2020 growing season.

 Download the Grasshopper Forecast Map